|

 Your Mark

-to stand behind their blocks.
-On the "on your mark"
+stand behind their blocks.
+On the "on your mark" command the

-hands are placed behind the starting line with the index fingers
+are placed behind the starting line with the index fingers and thumbs

-and thumbs parallel to the starting line.
-The arms are straight
+parallel to the starting line.
+The arms are straight with the elbows

-the sprinter assumed this position, he should lean forward and
+sprinter assumed this position, he should lean forward and place his

 Get